kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

   - type: Conflict
     status: "True"
     lastTransitionTime: "2020-03-30T01:33:55Z"
     message: "Conflicting type.
-Using \"ClusterSetIP\" from oldest service export in \"cluster-1\".
+Using \"MultiClusterIP\" from oldest service export in \"cluster-1\".
 2/5 clusters disagree."
 ```

 To export a service, a `ServiceExport` should be created within the cluster and
 namespace that the service resides in, name-mapped to the service for export -
 that is, they reference the `Service` with the same name as the export.
 If
-multiple clusters within the clusterset have `ServiceExports` with the same
+multiple clusters associated with a multicluster namespace have
-name and namespace, these will be considered the same service and will be
-combined at the clusterset level.
+`ServiceExports` with the same name in that namespace, these will be considered the same service and will be combined at the multicluster namespace level, subject to implementation-specific policy.

 _Note: A `Service` without a corresponding `ServiceExport` in its local cluster
 will not be exported even if other clusters are exporting a `Service` with the
 same namespaced name._

-This requires that within a clusterset, a given namespace is governed by a
+This requires that the exporting of services within a multicluster namespace
-single authority across all clusters.
-It is that authority’s responsibility to
+be governed by a single authority across all clusters.
+This may be achieved in different ways:
-ensure that a name is shared by multiple services within the namespace if and
-only if they are instances of the same service.
+- For example, in the case of a clusterset model with high-trust amongst clusters, an authority would ensure that the namespaced-name of a service is used across multiple clusters if and only if they are instances of the same service.
+- In the case of a federated, non-clusterset model, with low-trust between clusters, the implementation of this API must have outside knowledge of cluster-namespace ownership and use that to validate `ServiceExport`s being reconciled.

 All information about the service, including ports, backends and topology, will
 continue to be stored in the `Service` objects, which are each name mapped to a
 `ServiceExport`.

-Deleting a `ServiceExport` will stop exporting the name-mapped `Service`.
+Deleting a `ServiceExport` from a cluster will stop exporting the name-mapped `Service` from that cluster.

 #### Restricting Exports